saqqaf/UserInfoStoreApp/README.md

 1. Go to the original repository: [Link of Repo](https://github.com/CodelineAtyab/UserInfoStoreApp)
 2. Click the `Fork` button on the top right to create your own copy of the repository.

+Note: Please watch [this youtube video](https://www.youtube.com/watch?v=CML6vfKjQss) if you want to know just the submission process.
+Its the same as contributing to an open-source project.

 ### 2. Clone Your Forked Repository